heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 ### Huffman coding
 Let `k` be the length of the content to be compressed and `n` be the number of unique characters in the material.
 The Huffman compression begins with iterating through the content `k` once to calculate the frequencies, taking a linear time of `O(k)`.

 After the frequencies are calculated, the Huffman tree is created.
 [John Morris](https://www.cs.auckland.ac.nz/software/AlgAnim/huffman.html) from the University of Auckland presents, that the time complexity of the encoding phase of Huffman coding is `O(n log n)`, in which n is the numbers of characters in the constructed tree.
 A similar time complexity is presented in Cormen et. al. book 'Introduction to Algorithms.'
+In some sources (i.e. [[1]](https://www.cs.umd.edu/class/fall2017/cmsc451-0101/Lects/lect06-greedy-huffman.pdf) [[2]](https://www.codesdope.com/course/algorithms-huffman-codes/)) the implementation used in this project is called a **greedy algorithm** as the algorithm always chooses the best available option when combining frequencies.

 After this phase the Huffman coded values are calculated by traversing the tree `n` times, taking the time complexity of `O(n log n)`.
 Finally the compressed content is created by iteratively going through the content `k` to create a Huffman coded version of the content.
 This is done in the linear time of `O(k)`.